Antonio José Cañas

 In 1825 a son of El Salvador, and a citizen of Central America — Antonio José Cañas — the first minister accredited by the United Provinces of Central America to the United States, delivered an invitation to Secretary of State Henry Clay.
 He asked him to send representatives to the first Inter-American Congress at Panama, a meeting at which, he said, the struggling new nations of the hemisphere "might consider upon and adopt the best plan for defending the states of the New World from foreign aggression, and... raise them to that elevation of wealth and power, which, from their resources, they may attain."

 Today, 138 years later, we are gathered in this theater in pursuit of those same goals: the preservation of our independence, the extension of freedom, and the elevation of the welfare of our citizens to a level as high as "from our resources" we can attain.
 And today I have come from the United States at the invitation of a Central America which, with Panama, is rapidly attaining a unity of purpose, effort and achievement which has been unknown since the dissolution of that earliest federation.

 In May 1838, Salvadoran head of state Timoteo Menéndez named Cañas a minister without portfolio.
-He began working diligently to organize the public administration into four departments: hacienda (treasury), guerra (war), relaciones (foreign affairs) and gobernación (interior).
+He began working diligently to organize the public administration into four departments: hacienda (finance), guerra (war), relaciones (foreign affairs) and gobernación (interior).
 In Salvadoran history, Cañas is considered the first minister of each of these four cabinet departments.

 On May 23, 1839, Menéndez provisionally turned over power to Colonel Cañas.
 He served until July 11, 1839.
 He was succeeded by General Francisco Morazán, who served until February 1840.